 Our educational philosophy embraces mastery-based learning, cross-curricular activities, and ability grouping.
 We meet students at their current level and help them move up to their potential as quickly as possible.
 We offer a broad curriculum and utilize a combination of accredited, internationally recognized curricula, innovative teaching methods, and proven traditional instructional materials--always customized to meet individual needs in a small classroom setting.

 A nationally norm-referenced standardized test approved by Florida Department of Education is administered each year.

 English Language Arts: Our customized curriculum, based on literature, poetry and composition, emphasizes critical thinking.
 Students use Complete English for Cambridge Secondary 1 supplemented with grammar, spelling, vocabulary, and reading comprehension resources.
 Middle school students also use the Cover Story writing curriculum.

 Mathematics and Science are taught using Cambridge International Secondary 1,

-Social Studies/History emphasizes geography and major historical events as they clarify and expand the students' world view.
-Beginning with early civilizations and traveling through European history, the founding and expansion of America, and into modern issues, we focus on our school motto "Learn from the past; prepare for the future; live in the present."
+History emphasizes geography and major historical events as they clarify and expand the students' world view.
+Beginning with early civilizations and traveling through European history, the founding and expansion of America, and into modern issues, we focus on our school motto, "Learn from the past; prepare for the future; live in the present."
 Assignments and activities reinforce essential language skills of reading, critical thinking, research, spelling, grammar, and typing.

 Character education sets the tone for the school day, emphasizing shared values, positive behavior, and personal organization.
-Guest speakers are invited from the community on a regular basis to introduce students to a variety of educational paths and career options.
+Guest speakers are invited from the community to introduce students to a variety of educational paths and career options.
 They encourage students to plan for college graduation and success in work and family life.